Boundary controllability for a one-dimensional heat equation with a singular inverse-square potential: Proof of Theorem

 \subsubsection{The control $f$ belongs to $H^1(0,T)$}

 We have to check that the control $f$ defined as in \eqref{f_def} belongs to $H^1(0,T)$.
-At this purpose, we are going to prove, instead, that the function $g$ belongs to $L^2(0,T)$.
+To this end, we are going to prove, instead, that the function $g$ belongs to $L^2(0,T)$.
 First of all, we notice that we can split $g:=g^0-g^T$ with

 and

 Now, from \eqref{r_k_lim} and \eqref{sigma_est} we have

 where the last series is convergent due to the presence of the exponential with negative sign.